mskcc/ReCAST/README.md

 model.define_2_risk_groups(plot=True)
 ```

-Before going to the test, you can get the risk-scores of your train set or get the risk-group assignment (before, run the function about above for defining the risk groups) for you training set in an easy way:
+Before going to the test, you can get the risk-scores of your train set or get the risk-group assignment (before, run the function above for defining the risk groups) for you training set in an easy way:

 ```python
 #for risk scores